 - You may also file a Workers’ Compensation Complaint Form with the IIC to formally contest your denied claim.
 Do this if you cannot informally resolve your issue through mediation or directly contacting your employer’s insurance provider.
 Once you reach this step, we recommend talking to an Idaho workers’ compensation lawyer!

 For more information about the Idaho workers’ compensation program, read this Facts for Injured Workers Brochure.

 You May Qualify for Legal Assistance

 Idaho workers’ compensation law doesn’t explain how long it takes to get benefits, or even a decision on your claim.
-But employers may require injured workers to take an on-the-spot drug test before applying for benefits.
+But employers may require injured workers to take an on-the-spot workers comp drug test.
 Can’t pass?
 Then your employer can legally deny you benefits.
 Have a preexisting condition that’s similar to your current injury?
 Your claims adjuster is much less likely to approve your claim.
 If the system seems unfairly stacked against you, talk to a workers’ compensation attorney for free today.

-These attorneys work on contingency, so you’ll pay $0 for claim advice.
-Unless a lawyer helps you win a lump-sum cash settlement, you’ll owe $0 in legal fees.
+These attorneys work on contingency, so you’ll pay $0 for claim help.
+Unless a lawyer helps you win a lump-sum cash settlement, you’ll owe $0 in workers’ compensation lawyer fees.
 And if you do win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!